Game Day: Anchorage Wolverines vs. Chippewa Steel

 Anchorage Wolverines News Release

-The Anchorage Wolverines open a two-game road series against the Chippewa Steel tonight with a 4:00pm AKST puck drop at Chippewa Ice Arena.
+It's game two of two tonight between the Anchorage Wolverines and the Chippewa Steel at the Chippewa Ice Arena.

-Both teams are searching for a reset in the Midwest Division, with the Wolverines currently sitting sixth and the Steel eighth in the standings.
+The Wolverines picked up a point in last night's shootout loss and will look to split the series with a full two points on the line tonight.

-Anchorage looks to turn the page after a three-game skid against the Springfield Jr. Blues, while Chippewa enters the weekend on a three-game losing streak of their own, most recently falling to first-place Minnesota.
+Drake Owens is set to make his debut in net for Anchorage.
+The Palmer native becomes the latest Alaska-grown talent to suit up for the Wolverines.

-Catch the action live on NAHLtv.com or join fellow fans at Dave & Buster's for a Wolverines watch party.
+Catch the action live on NAHLtv.com or head to Dave & Buster's for a Wolverines watch party.

 - Game Day: Anchorage Wolverines vs. Chippewa Steel - Anchorage Wolverines